vividfog/nordpool-predict-fi/README.md

 5. Convert the new column in your CSV to a set of SQL update statements that set or update the values for that column for every time stamp.
 Now you have a baseline prediction.db to work with.

-   One approach is to use an AI model, such as ChatGPT-4, to generate SQL update statements from the CSV.
-Here's how you might phrase your request to the model:
+   One approach is to use (Chat)GPT-4 or one of the open-license LLMs to generate SQL update statements from the CSV.
+Here's how you might phrase your prompt to the model.
+ChatGPT has a built-in Python interpreter which can do this for a dropped CSV file:

    > Take a look at this CSV file.
 Read the first few lines to learn its structure.
 Pay attention to the Transmission_FI_SE3 column.
 I want you to create SQLite3 statements that update the whole database with those values, matching the timestamps you find in the CSV.
 Focus only on timestamp and Transmission_FI_SE3.
 Use Python to create a conversion script, then run it, and I'd like to download the final .sql file with the update statements.